How to choose the best clothes dryer

 Drying time

 This varies between models and depends on the capacity of the machine and the weight of washing being dried.
-The quickest dryers can dry a load of clothes in under 2 hours.
-Slower models can take an hour longer.
+The quickest clothes dryers can dry a load of clothes in under 2 hours.
+Slower models can take an hour or more longer.
 Our test results show which models are quickest.

 Manual restart